MuditAggarwal1/CashMate/README.md

 Users have the ability to delete any transaction they’ve recorded.
 Whether it’s an incorrect entry or a duplicate, CashMate allows users to remove unwanted records.
 This feature ensures data accuracy and keeps the transaction history clean.

+**Custom Categories**:

+CashMate empowers users to add or edit categories for both income and expenses.
+If the default categories don’t quite fit their needs, they can create custom ones.
+When creating a new category, users can choose from a variety of icons to visually represent it.
+Whether it’s a specific project, a hobby, or a unique expense, users can tailor CashMate to their financial lifestyle.

 In summary, **CashMate** is a comprehensive money management app that combines security, customization, and insightful features.
 Whether you’re tracking daily expenses or planning for the future, CashMate has you covered!